Residential treatment is the

 - What aftercare support do you offer?
 How do you address the issue of relapse among alumni?

-What is the structure of a residential facility?
+What is a residential facility?

 A residential treatment facility should be structured to support the growth and healing of the individual.
 This means that each client’s experience in treatment should be varied according to need.
 However, every treatment program will be guided by a general schedule.
 For example, group meal times occur at the same time each day.
 There is a block of time set aside for showers, shared chores, and group meetings.
 In most cases, lights-out and wakeup times are standard for everyone, and personal time is built into the schedule as well as time for clients to branch off and take part in individual therapy sessions.